department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 Yes.
 You may be able to use one or more of the virtual options listed below.

-- **The Veteran Training online self-help portal for overcoming everyday challenges:** You can use this portal's tools to work on problem-solving skills, manage anger, develop parenting skills, and more.
+- **The Veteran Training online self-help portal for overcoming everyday challenges:** You can use this portal's tools to help manage your anger, develop parenting and problem-solving skills, and more.
 The tools are based on proven mental health practices that have successfully helped other Veterans and families.
 The portal is free, and you don't have to sign in or provide any personal information to use the tools.<br>
 [Visit the Veteran Training portal](www.veterantraining.va.gov).

 - **Smartphone apps for Veterans:** We've partnered with the Department of Defense (DoD) to create free smartphone applications you can use to help manage your physical and mental health.
 These include apps to help you deal with stress, quit smoking, and more.<br>
 [Learn more about apps for Veterans](http://ncgwg.org/wp-content/uploads/2018/04/Resources_-Apps-for-Veterans.pdf).

-- **The VA Telemental Health program:** You can connect with a VA mental health provider through a computer or mobile device in your home or at a local VA health facility.
+- **The VA TeleMental Health program:** You can connect with a VA mental health provider through a computer or mobile device in your home or at a local VA health facility.
 If you're enrolled in VA health care, ask any of your providers to help connect you with our telemental health program.

 ### Can I speak to a fellow Veteran who's been through this before?